 Volunteering in the Philippines

-Volunteer assignments in the Philippines focus on a range of development issues, including:
+Volunteering opportunities in the Philippines support communities across a range of development priorities, including:

 - economic growth

 Culture, religion and language

 Big urban cities such as Manila, Cebu, Davao, Iloilo, and Bacolod are multi-cultural with many foreigners and expatriates living there.
 The best way to behave at both business meetings and in the community is with good humour, courtesy, and a willingness to smile, and by generally demonstrating a calm and relaxed attitude.
 The Philippines is unique among its neighbours in the South East Asian region with the majority of Filipinos identifying as Christian (more than 92%).

 More than 52 million Filipinos speak English, making it the fifth largest English-speaking nation behind the US, India, Pakistan, and the UK.
 Filipino (Tagalog) and English are the two official languages but there are a 170 spoken languages across the Philippines.
 As with any country, fluency depends on the education, socio-economic background, and employment but many Filipinos (especially in urban areas) are fluent in English.
 You will often hear Filipinos “code switch” or combine Tagalog or Bisaya and English while speaking (Taglish or Bislish).

 The Philippines has a tropical and maritime climate.
 It is characterised by relatively high temperatures, high humidity and abundant rainfall.
 It is similar in many respects to the climate of the countries of Central America.
 Rainy season is usually from June to November and dry season is from December to May.
 The country experiences an average of 20 typhoons each year.